grafana/loki/docs/sources/configuration/_index.md

 # Limit queries that can be sharded.
 # Queries within the time range of now and now minus this sharding lookback
 # are not sharded.
-The default value of 0s disables sharding, causing
+The default value of 0s disables the lookback, causing
 # sharding of all queries at all times.
 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]